ietf-llc/policies-consultation/Conflict-of-Interest-00.md

 3 - At any time that  change occurs after a Form has been submitted.
 In this case, Covered Individuals must disclose potential conflicts of interest as soon as they are known or reasonably should be known.

-At least annually, the Board, as one of its functions and responsibilities, will review a current copy of each Disclosure Form for the purpose of monitoring compliance with the terms of this Policy.
+At least annually, the IETF LLC Board, as one of its functions and responsibilities, will review a current copy of each Disclosure Form for the purpose of monitoring compliance with the terms of this Policy.
 If the Board has reason to believe that a Covered Individual has failed to disclose a potential conflict of interest, it shall inform the Covered Individual of the basis for such belief and allow the Covered Individual an opportunity to explain the alleged failure to disclose.
 If the Board decides that the Covered Individual has in fact failed to disclose a potential conflict of interest, the Board shall take such disciplinary and corrective action as the Board shall determine appropriate for the circumstances.

 **Disclosure Transparency**